SenseNet/sensenet/docs/content-query-syntax.md

 InFolder:/Root/MyContents .TOP:5
 ```

 > Always use the TOP keyword whenever limiting result count is possible.
 TOP limits the size of temporary result arrays used in background query execution logic.
 Not providing .TOP keyword may result in unnecessary memory consumption and unreasonably high intensity GC usage!
-See Query Optimization for details.}}
+See Query Optimization for details.

 In case you want to display a few content but not the first ones (for example in a box showing related articles or you create a user interface that lets the user choose a page), use the keyword **SKIP**.
 The query below will skip the first 3 results and will return the second 3:
 ```bash